How anaesthesia vaporisers work explained simply

 The basic vaporiser discussed above has a very simple design.
 Unfortunately, this simple design has the following problems:

-- Some ventilators transmit a “positive pressure” back into vaporiser which can affect its output.
+• Some ventilators transmit a “positive pressure” back into the vaporiser which can affect its output.

-As discussed before, part of the fresh gas flow enters the vaporisation chamber and picks up vapor.
+As discussed before, part of the fresh gas flow enters the vaporisation chamber and picks up vapour.

 However, in the basic design, this vaporisation is not very efficient.
 If one uses a high fresh gas flow, the vaporisation process can’t keep up with so much gas arriving into the vaporisation chamber.
 The result is that, relative to the high flow of fresh gas flow, the amount of anaesthetic vaporised is inadequate.
 So this means that at high flows, the basic vaporiser delivers less anaesthetic concentration than is set on the dial.

-For vaporisation to occur, the anaesthetic molecules have to “escape” from the liquid state and become vapor.
+For vaporisation to occur, the anaesthetic molecules have to “escape” from the liquid state and become vapour.
 This process reduces the ‘energy’ left in the remaining liquid.

 As more and more molecules escape, more and more energy is lost from the liquid.
 The temperature of a liquid is a measurement of how much ‘heat energy’ the liquid has.
 Therefore, as the escaping molecules reduce the energy left in the liquid, the temperature of the liquid falls.

-The falling temperature (lowering energy) of the liquid means that less molecules are able to escape. i.e. as vaporisation happens, the temperature of the liquid falls causing less vaporisation.
+The falling temperature (lowering energy) of the liquid means that fewer molecules are able to escape. i.e. as vaporisation happens, the temperature of the liquid falls causing less vaporisation.

 The less vaporisation then will decrease the concentration of anaesthetic delivered by the vaporiser.
-I.e. It will deliver an anaesthetic concentration below the setting you dialed.
+I.e. It will deliver an anaesthetic concentration below the setting you dialled.

 There are two common solutions to this problem.